Note: Unlike a lot of reviews for lump charcoal, I’ve actually used every brand I’m about to outline in this article (as well as many more).

 Doug has been reviewing and extensively documenting different brands of Lump Charcoal for over two decades.
 Meaning, if you don’t see a particular brand of lump charcoal in this article – there’s a very good chance that Doug has reviewed it.

-My local Runnings (a farming supply/outdoor store) sells their Oak B&B Lump charcoal for $19.99 for a 20 lb bag.
+My local Runnings (a farming supply/outdoor store) sells their Oak B&B Lump charcoal for $19.99 for a 20 lb bag – it’s $15.97 but not stocked.

-With B&B I appreciate the fact that when I look in the bag of B&B lump charcoal, I see actual trees/limbs as apposed to pieces of scrap or wood that I can’t qualify (pictured below).
+With B&B I appreciate the fact that when I look in the bag I see actual trees/limbs as apposed to pieces of scrap or wood that I can’t qualify.

 I’ve also never had an instance where I see a piece of wood that looks “foreign” or that it didn’t belong.